 - A rash may form on your gums, lips, mouth or throat

 Symptoms of oral herpes usually appear 1-3 weeks after first infection.
 When symptoms return, they are typically milder than the initial herpes outbreak.

-In contrast to oral herpes, genital herpes infections are caused by a different virus known as HSV-2 HHV-2.
+In contrast to oral herpes, genital herpes infections are caused by a different virus known as HSV-2 or HHV-2.
 The genital herpes virus spreads through direct genital contact and is considered an STD.
 More than 87% of those infected with genital herpes are unaware of their infection due to very mild or nonexistent symptoms.

 - Painful, fluid-filled blisters and crusted sores on the genital area, buttocks, thighs, or anus.